Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: Introduction

 The field of Askaryan-class detectors requires this foundation for at least two reasons.
-First, the theoretical form of the Askaryan electromagnetic (EM) field is used to optimize RF detector designs.
-Askaryan models are incorporated into simulations \cite{dookayka2011characterizing,testbed,10.1140/epjc/s10052-020-7612-8} in order to calculate the expected signal in a real detector.
-Recent Askaryan reconstruction tools for the radio component of IceCube-Gen2 combine machine learning and insights from Askaryan radiation physics \cite{10.1140/epjc/s10052-019-6971-5,10.1088/1748-0221/15/09/p09039,IFT}.
-Second, theoretical models may be used as templates to search large data sets for signal candidates when combined with RF impulse response \cite{10.1088/1475-7516/2020/03/053,10.1016/j.astropartphys.2014.09.002}.
-At the UHE-scale, the EM field-strengths of kiloVolts per meter are expected a few meters from the cascade.
-However, the detected signal-to-noise ratios (SNRs) at RF channels are expected to be small (SNR $\approx 2$) because the typical vertex separation is $\approx 1$ km.
-The amplitude of the EM field decreases with the distance to the vertex ($1/r$), and there is some alteration of the signal by the ice \cite{10.3189/2015jog14j214,Barwick:2018497,ALLISON201963}.
-The combination of low SNR and RF sampling frequency for the signal bandwidth of [0.1-1] GHz implies that RF channels are triggered at high rate by RF thermal noise.
-The thermal trigger rate causes potential UHE-$\nu$ signals to be hidden within millions of thermal trigger waveforms.
-Thus, template waveform analysis and other digital signal processing approaches must be used to isolate rare signals.
+First, the theoretical form of the Askaryan RF pulse is used to optimize RF detector designs.
+Askaryan models are incorporated into simulations \cite{dookayka2011characterizing,testbed,10.1140/epjc/s10052-020-7612-8} in order to calculate expected signals and aid in detector design.
+For example, reconstruction tools for the radio component of IceCube-Gen2 combine machine learning and insights from Askaryan radiation physics \cite{10.1140/epjc/s10052-019-6971-5,10.1088/1748-0221/15/09/p09039,IFT}.
+Second, Askaryan models are used as templates to search large data sets for signal candidates \cite{10.1088/1475-7516/2020/03/053,10.1016/j.astropartphys.2014.09.002}.
+The signal-to-noise ratios (SNRs) at RF channels are expected to be small (SNR $\approx 3$), because the amplitude of the radiated field decreases with the vertex distance ($1/r$), and the signal is attenuated by the ice \cite{10.3189/2015jog14j214,Barwick:2018497,ALLISON201963}.
+Low SNR signals reqire correspondingly low RF trigger thresholds, but signals must be sampled for a bandwidth of [0.1-1] GHz.
+Thus, RF channels are triggered at high rates by thermal noise.
+UHE-$\nu$ signals will be hidden within millions of thermal triggers.
+Template-waveform matching between models and data is a powerful technique for isolating RF signals from high-energy particles \cite{10.1016/j.astropartphys.2015.04.002,10.1016/j.astropartphys.2014.09.002}.